mikelopezuniversity/katacoda-scenarios/module2-lesson4/step3.md

 # Step 2 – Building the Image

-Building this particular image as root can cause problems, so we need to add a user, add that user to Docker group, and finally become that user.
-All this is done with the following commands":

-`useradd someuser`{{execute}}

-`usermod -aG docker someuser`{{execute}}

-`su someuser`{{execute}}

-We can verify we've successfully become the new user with the following command:\

-`id`{{execute}}

-Now we are free to build our image with the following command:

 `docker build \
-         --build-arg USER_ID=$(id -u) \
+         --build-arg USER_ID=1001 \
-         --build-arg GROUP_ID=$(id -g) \
+         --build-arg GROUP_ID=1001 \
          -t mathapp .`{{execute}}

 Executing the above command will create an image named mathapp:

 --build-arg: sets a build time variable.
-We’ll use it to make the user and group IDs in your machine and the container match.
+We’ll use it to set the user and group ID.

 -t mathapp: sets the tag name for the new image, we can reference the image later as mathapp:latest
     Don’t forget to type the last dot (.) in the command.